VerifyTests/Verify/readme.md

 <sup><a href='/src/TargetLibrary/ClassBeingTestedChanged.cs#L3-L30' title='Snippet source file'>snippet source</a> | <a href='#snippet-ClassBeingTestedChanged' title='Start of snippet'>anchor</a></sup>
 <!-- endSnippet -->

-And the test is re run it will fail.
+And the test is re-run it will fail.

 #### The [Diff Tool](https://github.com/VerifyTests/DiffEngine) will display the diff: